motionproto/pf2e-reignmaker/docs/systems/typed-modifiers-system.md

 }
 ```

-**Use Case:** Events with `endsEvent: false` that continue across turns.
+**Use Cases:**
+1. **Structure bonuses** - Farm gives +1 Agriculture every turn
+2. **Custom modifiers** - Created by ModifierService for unresolved events/incidents

+**Important:** NOT used for event/incident modifiers.
+The event itself can be ongoing (repeats), but its modifiers apply immediately each roll.

 ### Turn Count

 Lasts for specific number of turns.
+Rarely used.

 ```json
 {